-American citizens are encouraged to use common sense and situational awareness to ensure personal safety and to reduce the risk of becoming a crime victim.
+American citizens are encouraged to use common sense and situational awareness to to reduce the risk of becoming a crime victim.
 Always be aware of the surroundings, especially in large cities and crowded places such as markets and taxi parks.
 Keep a low profile, remain vigilant, and avoid potential conflict situations.
 Do not wear flashy clothing or jewelry, and be cautious about displaying any amount of currency in public.
 Use common sense when faced with something out of the ordinary or if someone is following you.

 Violent crime is not common in Senegal, but it does occur.
 If confronted by criminals, remember that cash and valuables can be replaced, but life and health cannot.
 American citizens are encouraged to walk away from a criminal confrontation no matter the material cost.